 Ecuador Compensation Laws

-Guaranteed Benefits in the Country
+Guaranteed Benefits in the Ecuador

 An important guaranteed benefit in Ecuador is paid leave.
 Your Ecuador benefits management plan should include time off for the country’s national holidays, as well as vacation, sick days, maternity leave, paternity leave, and more.
 Employees usually receive 15 days of paid vacation each year after five years of employment.
 They get an extra day for every year they work after that for up to 30 annual days.
 You should also give employees up to two months of sick leave at 50% of their normal pay.